-There were a total of 639 responses to the questions, with 90% of the schools stating that they did have an emergency action plan in place.
-This is a good number, but we want 100% of our schools to have, by site, emergency action plans in place.
-These plans must also be practiced just like their sport or activity to make sure that they are successful.
+There were a total of 503 responses to the questions, with 92% of the schools stating that they did have an emergency action plan in place for all home contest sites.
+This is a good number, but we want 100% of our schools to have, by site, emergency action plans in place for all home contest sites.
+These plans must also be practiced, just like their sport or activity, to make sure that they are successful.